2-fly-4-ai/udemy-downloader/README.md

     -   Run with `--browser file`.
 -   Use Bearer token (alternative):
     -   Set via CLI `-b <token>` or set env var `UDEMY_BEARER`.
+    -   In the Desktop Companion popup, you may paste a bearer token; the host will first try cookies and, if the run fails, automatically retry with the bearer.

 ## Acquire Bearer Token